datDhruvJain/datdhruvjain.github.io/prog_langs/python/python-tooling.md

 As to how to go about uncomplicating the directory stuff, just create a shortcut at the root of the folder and that's that.

+### pyinstaller

+Pyinstaller is a python module that creates native binaries out of a python file.

+pip install pyinstaller

+-F, --onefile creates just one standalone executable

 ### Python packages